-Memory steer is the term used to describe a vehicle that continues to pull to the left or right after completing a turn in that same direction.
+Memory steer is a term used to describe a vehicle that continues to pull to the left or right after completing a turn in that same direction.
 A steering wheel is supposed to assist the driver and help return the wheel to center after a turn.
 This could be caused by an improperly installed front end part or a binding steering component.

-Binding front end linkage will cause this problem.
-Check the tie rod ends, idler arm, and other linkage for binding.
+Binding front end linkage also causes this problem.
+Check the tie rod ends, idler arm, and other linkages for binding.
 Be careful when installing these parts because some vehicles require the wheels to be straight on the final torque.
-If the wheel is turned, the tie rod will act as a spring returning it to the turned position.
-Binding ball joints will also cause memory steer.
+If the wheel is turned, the tie rod acts as a spring returning it to the turned position.
+Binding ball joints cause memory steer.